HarshThakur015/Ecommerce_Follow_Along/README.md

  Understand how to create a DELETE API endpoint in Express.js.
  Learn how to remove a specific product from MongoDB using Mongoose.
  Enhance your backend development skills by handling deletion requests properly.

+## Milestone 15: Create and Navbar component and add nav component to every screen.

+**Learning Goals**
+By the end of this milestone, you will:
+- Create a reusable Nav component.
+- Use the Nav component across multiple pages.

+ **Steps for Milestone 15**
+1. Create a new Nav component with links to:
+   - Home
+   - My Products
+   - Add Product
+   - Cart
+2. Make the Navbar responsive for all screen sizes.
+3. Add the Nav component to all pages for smooth navigation.

+This milestone covers creating a navbar and enabling seamless page navigation.